cloudinary-community/gatsby-transformer-cloudinary/README.md

 # 🦄 gatsby-transformer-cloudinary

-🏗️ Lets you upload local and remote images to [Cloudinary](https://cloudinary.com/) from within your Gatsby project.
+🏗️ Lets you upload local images and remote images to [Cloudinary](https://cloudinary.com/) from within your Gatsby project.

 🖼️ Lets you add [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) support to those uploaded images and also to sourced data on existing Cloudinary images.